 In particular, KDL is excited about sharing digital resources with other libraries through the cloudLink solution.
 “We have a very large collection, but not all of our materials are being used at the same time,” said Werner.
 “If we’re able to partner with folks and have them access some of our unused materials and vice versa, that’s a tremendous benefit to us and to other libraries.
 It’s going to reduce wait times for our family members” — family is the name KDL gives its users.

 Additional benefits to cloudLibrary that Werner cites include the ability to suggest, lend and return digital materials from within the app without ever leaving KDL’s online catalogue.
-There are no other websites to visit or login credentials to memorize. cloudLibrary integrates seamlessly with bibliotheca’s physical selfCheck™ kiosks, allowing promotion of the digital collection at checkout.
-The flexibility of bibliotheca’s pay-per-use platform enables expansion of the collection while maximizing the investment in digital content.
+There are no other websites to visit or login credentials to memorise. cloudLibrary integrates seamlessly with bibliotheca’s physical selfCheck™ kiosks, allowing promotion of the digital collection at checkout.
+The flexibility of bibliotheca’s pay-per-use platform enables expansion of the collection while maximising the investment in digital content.
 Ultimately, this all makes it easier to meet the growing demand of users.

 Change takes courage and compassion